Central Line (band)

-Central Line was an R&B and soul band from London, England.
-They recorded two albums with Mercury in the 1980s and had two hit singles in the United States, as well as one Top 40 hit in their native country.
+Central Line is an R&B and soul band from London, England.
+They recorded two albums with Mercury in the 1980s and had two hit singles in the United States, as well as one top 40 hit in their native country.

 Career

+1970s

 The band was formed in March 1978, and were signed to Mercury Records early in 1979 by John Stainze.
 The original founding members were Steve Salvari, Camelle Hinds, Lipson Francis and Henry Defoe.
 Hinds, Francis and Defoe were previously in a band called TFB (Typical Funk Band), which had contained members that would go on to form Light of the World.
 TFB also contained the drummer Errol Kennedy, who later joined Imagination.
-Salvari joined TFB after the departure of Kenny Wellington in late 1976, as their second keyboard player and the band members then stood at Salvari, Hinds, Francis, Defoe and Kennedy.
+Salvari joined TFB after the departure of trumpeter Kenny Wellington in late 1976 who joined Light of the World, as their second keyboard player and the band members then stood at Salvari, Hinds, Francis, Defoe and Kennedy.
 The band gigged for about a year then broke up.
 Francis and Defoe went to work with a bass player who was in Boney M., and Salvari and Hinds staying together to work on various projects.